 It's also why you might be better off staying in your current home, with a cheaper mortgage.
 It's why holidays might need to be put on hold for a while.
 Having a healthy cash flow, both now and in future, is paramount to your success.

 For me, the thing that has helped me the most is that I'm able to offer "retainer" support to my clients.
-This means they agree on a monthly budget that allows a certain amount of my time, and I get paid on a regular basis.
-I know designers and illustrators tend to win projects instead of ongoing accounts, but I also know plenty who have offered a "retainer" option, and that has worked extremely well for them.
+It means they agree on a monthly budget that allows a certain amount of my time, and I get paid regularly.
+I know designers and illustrators tend to win projects instead of ongoing accounts.
+Still, I also know plenty who have offered a "retainer" option, and that has worked exceptionally well for them.

 3. Freelancing isn't just about selling your skills